 On-premise CRM (also known as ‘self-hosted CRM’) is the main alternative to cloud-based varieties.
 It’s a form of software deployment that means that, rather than being stored ‘in the cloud’, your company’s data is stored on your own servers.

-To compare these systems, and explore the more advanced features that they have to offer businesses, head over to our guide to the top 5 CRM solutions for UK businesses.
+To compare these systems, and explore the more advanced features that they have to offer businesses, head over to our guide to the best analytical CRM software for UK businesses.

 What are the advantages of on-premise CRM?